 Unlike the Mad Men era, today’s marketing professionals are not enjoying “3 martini lunches” while they look over color samples and stock photos, or flip through their rolodex.

-Here are 10 ways that a hosted VoIP phone system drives marketing success:
+Here are 10 ways that a hosted cloud phone system drives marketing success:

 1. Get Customized Local Numbers

 Businesses can easily get customized local numbers for marketing campaigns in different geographic areas.
 For example, businesses can get a number with a 919 area code to boost conversions in Raleigh, NC, and get a number with a 704 area code to boost conversions in Charlotte, NC.